 There is one particular advantage with investing with small cap stocks.
 Many mutual funds do not invest in small cap companies.
 The SEC’s regulations requires disclosures of financial health and investment policies.
 Some small companies cannot or will not fully disclose this information and mutual funds do not invest very much in them.
 This allows investors with high risk tolerances to invest in young companies close to their base level and allows the performance of small cap companies to be more separate from the global market indexes.
 This allows for diversification beyond what is found in a typical mutual fund.

 The obvious disadvantages to investing in small cap companies is the risk.
-Small cap companies are more volatile than large cap companies so they are more likely to take severe fall downs.
+Generally, small cap companies are more volatile than large cap companies so they are more likely to take severe fall downs.
 Large cap companies, especially blue chips are considered “too big to fail” but small caps are more likely to fail so note that individual companies can become worth zero far more suddenly than large caps.
 Due to the volatility of small cap companies they will be harder to sell at fair prices.

 In addition to higher risks, timing is everything when you invest in small cap companies.
 Buying low and selling high is a bit more important for shorter term investing and for individual investments.
 But waiting too long could make you miss out on small cap companies that just exploded in growth.